Ndumatt1/dynamic-question-rotation/README.md

 1. **Complexity in Relationships**: The many-to-one relationship between `Question` and `RegionQuestion` adds complexity, requiring careful management of foreign keys and ensuring data integrity.
 2. **Region entity is not defined**: The use of an array to hold the available regions isn't the most optimal.
 A separate entity for the region is needed
+3. **Lack of Redis**: Implementing redis will significantly improve the system. region specific questions can be store in memory `Redis` for the specified duration after which it is expired.
+This can be set up in the scheduler service each time it runs based on the `CYCLE` defined in environment variable.

 ## Implementation Details